archanpatkar/Saral/README.md

 # JISP
-### A Lispy Language
+### A Lisp like Language which uses S - Expressions
-### It uses JSON for its syntax, it can be used as a Compilation Target Language.
+### Its Syntax is in JSON, it can be used as a Compilation Target Language.

 ## Example
 ```